-Watch my YouTube video recipe for step-by-step instructions and watch me assemble this Tres Leches Cake!
+Watch my YouTube video recipe for step-by-step instructions and watch me assemble this berry Tres Leches Cake!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 This stunning and elegant cake is called ‘tres leches’, which translates to ‘three milks’.
 Spongy cake layers are soaked with a combination of sweetened condensed milk, evaporated milk and whole milk.
 The whole milk can be replaced with cream for an even richer tasting cake.
 This cake recipe most likely originated somewhere in Central America in the late 1800’s and became very popular in Mexico in the 19th century.
 The Nestle brand even printed a recipe for this cake on cans of evaporated milk during WWII!
 It’s still very popular to this day, especially in Central and Southern America, but also in the Caribbean Islands and in the United States.

 Ingredients for Berry Tres Leches Cake

 Here are the main ingredients you’ll need to make this stunning and easy berry cake!

 - Eggs & Sugar: for making the light and fluffy sponge cake.
 Make sure the eggs are at room temperature for best results, and use white granulated sugar.